-StarTools' Deconvolution module allows for recovering detail in seeing-limited data sets that were affected by atmospheric turbulence.
+StarTools' Deconvolution module allows for recovering detail in seeing-limited and diffraction-limited datasets.

 The Deconvolution algorithm in StarTools is so fast, that previewing and experimentation to find the right parameters can be done in near-real-time.

-The Deconvolution module incorporates a new regularization algorithm that automatically finds the optimum balance between noise and detail and puts you in control of this trade-off in an intuitive way.
+The Deconvolution module incorporates a regularization algorithm that automatically finds the optimum balance between noise and detail and puts you in control of this trade-off in an intuitive way.